Vitae

 Department

-2012 Contributing Author.
-MA and BA in Communication Studies Cyclical Review Self-Study Report
+2011-2013 Contributing Author and Committee Member.
+MA and BA in Communication Studies Cyclical Review Self-Study Report.

-2012 Chair.
+2012-2013 Chair.
 Research Ethics Committee.
-Department of Communication Studies.
-Wilfrid Laurier University.
+Department of Communication Studies

 2011-2012 Laurier Day Department of Communications Representative.